The RRSP is generally well-known as the best investment account to save for retirement in Canada. The TFSA is a close second.

 In retirement, the lower-earning spouse has more funds they can withdraw at a lower tax rate (and for you, it is less money you need to withdraw at a higher tax rate).

-Spousal RRSPs help to balance income between spouses and leaves the family with less taxes owing.
+Spousal RRSPs help to balance income between spouses and can leave the family with lower taxes owing.

 Everyone wants free money, right?
 Yes, and that is what employer RRSP matching contributions are!

-There are some mistakes people make which are common to both TFSAs and RRSPs.
+There are mistakes people make which are common to both TFSAs and RRSPs.

 Poor Investment Management

-There are several factors that can contribute to overall poor portfolio management.
-They include:
+Several factors can contribute to overall poor portfolio management, including:

 Ensure your TFSA/RRSP investment portfolio is adequately diversified so it can better weather the ups and downs of the markets.
-A diversified portfolio is easily obtained these days using mutual funds or index funds/ETFs.
+A diversified portfolio is easily obtained using mutual funds or index funds/ETFs.

-If you are a self-directed investor using a multiple-fund portfolio, remember to re-balance at least 1-2 times a year. if you are investing using individual stocks, be careful not to put all your eggs in one basket!
+If you are a self-directed investor using a multiple-fund portfolio, remember to re-balance at least 1-2 times a year.
+If investing using individual stocks, be careful not to put all your eggs in one basket.

 Investment fees matter!

-Active mutual funds are generally expensive in Canada at an average of 2.23% per year.
-The evidence shows that a majority of active mutual fund managers under-perform their benchmark index, which means that the high fee you are paying is mostly for naught.
+Active equity mutual funds are generally expensive in Canada at an average of 1.98% per year.
+The evidence shows that most active mutual fund managers underperform their benchmark index, which means that the high fee you are paying is mostly for naught.

 Take a look at the fees you are paying and any potential savings.